slyfox1186/ffmpeg-build-script/AUDIT.md

 digit limit.
 Empty timeout overrides consistently use defaults instead of passing int("").
 Tests exercise these inputs before workspace creation and verify empty Git/font/lock timeouts and stale-interpreter fallback.

+## Medium severity: bounded native probes

+Compiler/header probes, pkgconf path discovery, and FFmpeg installation checks now share managed process cleanup with explicit deadlines.
+Captured probes default to 30 seconds; FFmpeg checks use 20 seconds.
+Failed version commands cannot certify an installed release merely by printing a plausible version.
+Duplex input/output and timeout regressions exercise real subprocesses.
+Failure log replay streams 64 KiB chunks rather than loading an entire failed build log.
+Sudo keepalive shutdown waits for its bounded refresh to finish.

+## Native FFmpeg verification

+On 2026-09-12, the actual FFmpeg stage downloaded stable 9.0.1, configured and compiled with GCC/eight jobs, installed into an isolated DESTDIR, and passed its real version/encoder/decoder validation.
+A test-only subclass stopped at the promotion boundary; no sudo/APT or system installation was performed.
+The resulting binary encoded a 128x96, ten-frame FFV1 sample. ffprobe verified codec/dimensions/frame count, and FFmpeg decoded all ten frames to framemd5.
+Evidence is retained at `/tmp/ffmpeg-native-audit-_biue3qb/{build.log,result.json}`;
+the build plus smoke test took approximately 74 seconds.
+This selected FFmpeg alone, with system bzlib/lzma prerequisites; it does not verify 127 native dependencies, physical GPU integrations, ffplay, or privileged rollback.